Lac Cornu

-Lac Cornu is a lake in the Aiguilles Rouges massif of Haute-Savoie, France.
+Lac Cornu is a lake in the Aiguilles Rouges massif of Haute-Savoie, on the town of Chamonix-Mont-Blanc France.
 It is located at an elevation of 2,276 m with a surface area of 5.4 ha.
+It is snow-covered or frozen nearly 9 months of the year.

+Wild ibex are often seen on the rock walls surrounding the lake.

+The Lac Cornu is neighbor to the Lacs Noirs, located ten minutes away at an elevation of 2,550 m.

 Petit Lac Cornu is located 500 m North West, at an elevation of 2,243 m.
 Its surface area is 4,700 m².